Goals for Education | Monitoring State Policies

 Arkansas attendees at SREB’s State Leaders Forum on policies for high-quality career and technical education in November 2016: 4

-SREB will conduct a statewide educator focus group in May 2016.
+SREB conducted an educator focus group in Arkansas in May 2017.

-In the last 12 months, SREB’s educator effectiveness team provided technical assistance, brokered expertise and provided policy and practice resources to Alabama state legislators and their staff, state education agency staff, district administrators, principals and teachers.
+In the last 12 months, SREB’s educator effectiveness team provided technical assistance, brokered expertise and policy and practice resources to Arkansas state legislators and their staff, state education agency staff, district administrators, principals and teachers.

-A state team from Arkansas attended SREB’s Teacher Evaluation meeting, Transforming Adult School Culture, in November 2016.
-State teams included state agency leaders, state teacher association representatives, district superintendents, principals and classroom teachers.
+A state team from Arkansas attended the SREB Teacher Evaluation meeting, Improving Educator Effectiveness: Lessons Learned, in November 2017.
+State teams included multiple stakeholders: state agency leaders, teacher association representatives, district superintendents, principals and classroom teachers.

 reports and data

-SREB produced several resources for Arkansas leaders during the last 12 months, including:
+SREB produced resources for Arkansas leaders during the last 12 months including:

-Information Request Series, first published in January 2017, features our responses to SREB stakeholders’ questions.
+Information Request Series, beginning January 2017, with responses to stakeholders questions.
 Topics covered include educator evaluation, teacher certification, and principal recruitment and retention incentives.

 The Commission published its first report, More than the Numbers: Teacher Preparation Data Systems State Policy and Recommendations, in September 2017.

 SREB’s Commission on College Affordability in the South recommended policies and practices to keep college costs within reach of all students.
-In addition to the October 2016 report, policymakers can draw on individual state affordability profiles to understand how costs impact families at different income levels and on a Promising State Policies and Practices report featuring cost reduction strategies.
+In addition to the Commission’s report, policymakers can draw on updated regional and individual state affordability profiles to understand how costs impact families at different income levels and on a Promising State Policies and Practices report featuring cost reduction strategies.

 A framework to accelerate and streamline transfer of lower-division courses among institutions in different states.